sefinek24/Genshin-Impact-ReShade/.github/ISSUE_TEMPLATE/question.md

 ---
-name: Custom issue template
+name: Question
-about: Describe this issue template's purpose here.
+about: Create a new question
 title: ''
-labels: ''
+labels: question
 assignees: ''

 ---